davidhjensen/AutoUp/README.md

 # AutoUp: An Automated Techpack Generator
 The end goal is to have an HTML form that can be filled out with required info for a complete techpack.
 The techpack PDF will then be returned using an Azure function.
+[This](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-node?pivot=nodejs-model-v3&pivots=nodejs-model-v4) tuturial was used to set up the development environment in VS Code.